kaievns/pentix.rb/README.md

 You'll need `Ruby` and `gem install gosu`, after that just run the `pentix.rb` file in the console

+You also can install the `pentix` gem

+    gem install pentix
+    pentix

 ## The Purpose